From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Experiment 1: LLMs' Reconstruction of Human Psychological Structures

 We performed two further analyses to validate the observed linear structural amplification is genuine and robust.
 First, we established statistical significance using a 1,000-trial permutation test.
 By shuffling the model-generated correlation vectors, we created an empirical null distribution for our key statistics (\(R^2\) and Kendall's \(\tau\)).
 The originally observed statistics were extreme outliers relative to this null distribution (\(p < .001\)), unlikely to arise from pure chance.

-Second, to verify the effect arises from genuine understanding rather than semantic mapping, we examined the model's sensitivity to task framing or input ordering \citep{oren2023proving} by testing three conditions: our original setup (Standard Order), a setup with shuffled input items (Random Order), and a setup where each prediction was made individually (Single Question).
-The amplification coefficient remained exceptionally stable for Gemini 2.5 across all three conditions (1.42, 1.41, and 1.42, respectively), demonstrating the robustness of this reasoning process.
-Detailed results and figures for these validation tests are provided in the Appendix ~\ref{sec:appendix_validation}.
+Second, to ensure the structural amplification arises from genuine psychological reasoning and is not merely an artifact of the prompt's specific phrasing or structure, we examined the model's sensitivity to task framing and input organization \citep{oren2023proving}.
+We tested three conditions: (1) our original ``Standard Order'' setup, where the Big Five items were presented in a fixed sequence; (2) a ``Random Order'' condition, where the sequence of the 20 Big Five items was shuffled for each trial to disrupt potential order effects and (3) a ``Single Question'' condition, where each target item was predicted individually to rule out artifacts from batch-prompting.
+The amplification coefficient for Gemini 2.5 remained exceptionally stable across these conditions (\(k=1.42\), 1.41, and 1.42, respectively), demonstrating that it is a robust feature of the model's reasoning process.
+Detailed results and figures for these validation tests are provided in Appendix~\ref{sec:appendix_validation}.